benmvp/slides/2017/nodevember/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- Here it is transpiled; it's just JavaScript
+- Here it is transpiled; it's just JavaScript ultimately
 - Thanks to the power of build tooling (Babel)
 - We can write our code in friendly JSX
 - But out comes normal JS